-L. SHUT DOWN INSTRUCTIONS
+K. SHUT DOWN INSTRUCTIONS

-If the dryer is to be shut down (taken out of service) for a period of time, the following must be performed:
+In the case where the dryer is to be shut down (taken out of service) for a period of time, the following MUST BE performed:

 - 1. Discontinue power to the dryer either at the external disconnect switch or the circuit breaker. - 2.
-GAS MODELS ... discontinue the gas supply. - 1) SHUT OFF external gas supply shut-off valve. - 2) SHUT OFF internal gas supply shut-off valve located in the gas valve burner area. - 3.
-STEAM MODELS ... discontinue the steam supply. - 1) SHUT OFF steam valves in the supply lines and the return lines.
+Disconnect heat supply: - a.
+GAS MODELS ... discontinue the gas supply. - 1) SHUT OFF external gas supply shut-off valve. - 2) SHUT OFF internal gas supply shut-off valve located in the gas valve burner area. - b.
+STEAM MODELS ...discontinue steam supply to the dryer at the external (location furnished) shut-off valve.